mozilla/experimenter/README.md

         yarn workspace @experimenter/nimbus-ui build
         yarn workspace @experimenter/core build

+        # run in separate shells (`poetry shell` in each)
+        yarn workspace @experimenter/nimbus-ui start
         ./manage.py runserver 0.0.0.0:7001

-Pro-tip: we have had at least one large code refactor.
+*Pro-tip*: we have had at least one large code refactor.
 You can ignore specific large commits when blaming by setting the Git config's `ignoreRevsFile` to `.git-blame-ignore-revs`:

 ```
 git config blame.ignoreRevsFile .git-blame-ignore-revs